Dania2021/thedriving-quiz/README.md

   * For the title of the page I have used google font Oswald.
   * For the body of the page I have used Quicksand.
 Quicksand is a sans-serif font which has lovely clean lines.
 I have chosen to use a sans-serif font for the body of the page as studies have found that sans-serif fonts are generally more legible to read on a screen.

+  ### Video/Imagery

+  It is used throughout sections of the site to provide consistency.
+The background have video for large screens and an image for tablet and mobile devices.
+We usually do not want to play the video on mobile due to high data cost, so we make the display property none of video on devices of max-width 768px.
+I want to use video or image as an background to give the user the feeling that they are participating in a driving quiz.

   ### Wireframes

   Wireframes were created for mobile, tablet and desktop using balsamiq.